All articles

 Net income is the amount remaining after DSHS subtracts all your approved deductions from your gross income.
 This is the number that actually determines your benefit amount.
 The net income limits for food stamps in Washington State are set at 100% of the Federal Poverty Level.

-Here’s the part that trips people up: Even if your gross income looks high relative to the income limits for food stamps in Washington State, deductions can pull your net income down significantly.
-We’ve seen families who assumed they wouldn’t qualify, only to discover they were eligible for $300+ per month after deductions were applied.
-If you’re anywhere close to the limit, it’s worth applying; the worst that happens is they say no.
+An important point many families miss: Even if your gross income looks high relative to the income limits for food stamps in Washington State, deductions can pull your net income down significantly.
+Many mothers who nearly did not apply discovered they qualified for $300 or more per month once deductions were factored in.
+If your income is anywhere near these figures, it is worth submitting an application.
+The only risk is a denial.

 Food Stamps Washington State Calculator: How Benefits Are Determined

 Knowing the Washington State EBT income limits is step one.
-The next question most people ask is: “How much washington state food stamp amount?”
+The next question most moms ask is: “How much washington state food stamp amount?”

 The DSHS food benefits calculator uses a straightforward formula: